 Senteur de Boue is known to have had several wives.
 A perusal of past Pacific Section directories shows him at various times paired up with Hillary Clinton, Cindy Crawford, and others.
 His current marital status is not known.
 However, he recently has been reported to have been seen around town with a lovely young lady at least 30 or so years his junior, leading to speculation that he may be unattached.

 After a long and distinguished career in the Bakersfield oil patch, Monsieur de Boue recently entered into a partnership with entrepreneurial oil finder Frank Cressy to look for dry gas accumulations along the Bakersfield Arch resulting from mantle degassing processes (please see De Boue, 2004 below).
 Attempts to tap into this resource during the 2008 upturn in gas prices apparently failed to meet with success.
 However, Bakersfield residents from time to time report foul, methyl mercaptan laced odors emanating from various areas along Rosedale, Truxton and Stockdale Highways, leading to speculations that de Boue and his associates have more gas than they are letting on about.

-Monsieur de Boue has published in the Pacific Section Newsletter, and presented posters at Pacific Section-AAPG conventions, most notably at the 2004 convention.
+Monsieur de Boue has published in the Pacific Section Newsletter, and presented posters at Pacific Section-AAPG conventions, most notably at the 2004 and 2015 conventions.
 To enjoy a few of his articles, please click on the titles below.